nickaragom7/nickaragom7/README.md

 ## 🦖 About Me
-I'm Nicolás Gómez — currently working as a Senior Salesforce HelpDesk Analyst at Holcim ADC.
-I'm actively building the foundation to transition into a *Salesforce Integration Developer*, blending cloud technologies, automation, and data engineering.
+I'm Nicolás Gómez — currently working as a **Senior Salesforce HelpDesk Analyst** at **Holcim ADC**.
+I'm actively building the foundation to transition into a **Salesforce Integration Developer**, combining cloud technologies, automation, and data engineering.

 ## 🚀 Job Interests
 I'm currently open to remote opportunities in: